 Day 22- Many people spend their time standing around trying to predict what may happen in order to act.
 But Solomon warns that if you spend too much time watching how the wind blows you'll never plant!

-Day 23- Start giving and doing and living NOW!
+Day 23- Start giving, doing, and living NOW!
 Don't wait for all the conditions to be perfect.
-Then start to trust God for the results.
+Then trust God for the results.

 Ecclesiastes 11:6 /Proverbs 12:11/ Romans 12:11

 Day 24- We are meant to enjoy life to its fullest at all ages.
 God gives us just enough warnings to keep us obedient and living in His freedom.